-(a) Any person adversely affected or aggrieved by an order of the Commission issued under subsection (c) of section 10 may obtain a review of such order in any United States court of appeals for the circuit in which the violation is alleged to have occurred or where the employer has its principal office, or in the Court of Appeals for the District of Columbia Circuit, by filing in such court within sorty days following the issuance of such order a written petition praying that the order be modified or set aside.
-A copy of such petition shall be forthwith transmitted by the clerk of the court to the Commission and to the other parties, and thereupon the Commission shall fall in the court the record in the proceeding as provided in section 2112 of title 28, United States Code.
-Upon such filing, the court shall have joinsection of the proceeding and of the question determined therein, and shall have power to grant such temporary relief or restraining order as it deems just and proper, and to make and enter upon the pleadings, bestimony, and proceedings set forth in such record a decree affirming, modifying, or setting aside in whole or in part, the order of the Commission and enforcing the same to the extent that such order is affirmed or modified.
+(a) Any person adversely affected or aggrieved by an order of the Commission issued under subsection (c) of section 10 may obtain a review of such order in any United States court of appeals for the circuit or which the violation is alleged to have occurred or where the employer has as principal office, or in the Court of Appeals for the District of Columbia Circuit, by filing in such court within sixty days following the issuance of such order a written peotion praying that the order be modified or set aside.
+A copy of such petition shall be for thinkful transmitted by the clerk of the court to the Commission; and to the other parties, and thereupon the Commission shall file in the court the record in the proceeding as provided in section 7112 of title 28, United States Code.
+Upon such fairing, the court shall have jurisdiction of the proceeding and of the question determined thereby, and shall have power to grant such temporary relief or restraining order as it deams just and proper, and to make and enter upon the pleadings, test mony, and proceedings set forth in such record a decree affirming, modifying, or setting eside in whole or in part, the order of the Commission and enforcing the same to the extent that such order is affirmed or modified.
 The commencement of proceedings under this subsection shall not, unless ordered by the court, operate as a stay of the order of the Commission.
 No objection that has not been urged before the Commission shall be considered by the court, unless the failure or neglect to urge such objection shall be excused because of extraordinary circumstances.
-The findings of the Commission with respect to questions of fact, if supported by substantial evidence on the record considered as a whole, shall be conclusive.
-If any party shall apply to the court for leave to adduce additional evidence and shall show to the satisfaction of the court that such additional evidence is material and that there were reasonable grounds for the feature to adduce such evidence in the hearing before the https://www.osha.gov/pls/oshaweb/owadisp.show_document?p_table=OSHACT&p_id=2743 8/7/2013
+The findings of the Commission shall be excused because of extraordinary circumstances.
+The findings of the commission shall be conclused as a shall shall epily to the court for leave to adduce such evidence in the hearing before the Commission of the court that such additional evidence is material and that there were reasonable grounds for the fourt that such additional evidence to be taken before the Commission and to be

-The Commission may modify its findings as to the facts, or make new findings, by reason of additional evidence so taken and filed, and it shall file such modified or new findings, which findings with respect to questions of fact, if supported by substantial evidence on the record considered as a whole, shall be conclusive, and its recommendations; if any, for the modification or setting aside of its original order.
+The Commission may modify its findings as to the facts, or make new findings, by reason of additional evidence so taken and filed, and it shall file such modified or new findings, which findings with respect to questions of fact, if supported by substantial evidence on the record considered as a whole, shall be conclusive, and its recommendations, if any, for the modification or setting aside of its original order.
 Upon the filing of the record with it, the jurisdiction of the court shall be exclusive and its judgment and decree shall be final, except that the same shall be subject to review by the Supreme Court of the United States, as provided in section 1254 of title 28, United States Code.